 The modules include a solid foundation, so you understand the fundamental things like posture, foot placement, rhythm, partner holds, and leading or following.
 It also includes more advanced lessons to fine-tune your basic technique, such as turning, passes, and formulae.

-Whether you’re a newbie dancer or you have previous experience with other dance types, this course makes sure that you nail all the fundamentals of Salsa so you can dance as you’ve never danced before.
+Whether you’re a newbie dancer or you have previous experience with other dance types, this course makes sure that you nail all the fundamentals of Salsa so you can dance like you’ve never danced before.